GoodNovember/gatsby-starter-netlify-cms/src/pages/gse/demo-standard.md

 ---
 templateKey: standard
 title: >-
-  The student will identify the purpose of national holidays and describe thepeople or events celebrated.
+  The student will identify the purpose of national holidays and describe the people or events celebrated.
 code: SSKH1
 articles:
   - Labor Day